-The EU just published a new opinion on the safety of aluminium in skincare products in April.
+The EU just published a new opinion on the safety of aluminium in skincare products.
 Looks like there is not much to be concerned about.
 However, the vast majority of aluminium entering your body doesn't come via the skin anyway.

 Aluminium is a metallic chemical element that is one of the most abundant elements in nature.
 As part of different compounds it is used in many cosmetic products such as antiperspirants, lipsticks, toothpaste and makeup.
 There are more than 50 different registered compounds that are used in cosmetics.
 In total, we found that about 12% of all cosmetic products contain some aluminium compound.

 The most extensively used aluminium compound in cosmetic products is aluminium chlorohydrate in antiperspirants.
 It forms aluminium hydroxide polymer gel plugs within sweat ducts to prevent sweat from reaching the surface of the skin.
 Once applied on the skin, they form chemically inert complexes with the basic components of sweat and skin.
 The relatively high molecular weight of the compounds, and high positive charge prevents skin penetration.